Gary-Yaral/testing-library-config/README.md

-# How to install and configured Testing Library to use it with Vitejs and Reactjs
+# How to install and configure Testing Library to use it with Vitejs and Reactjs

 ## 1- Install jest and jest-environment-jsdom and jsdom
 ``` console